 Many geometric features such as tight dimensional tolerances and countersunk mounting holes, which are permissible on metal parts, may not be suitable for plastic parts.

-Consider some of the following design guidelines for plastic material selection, plastic manufacturing processes, and plastic part geometry:
+Consider some of the following plastic part design guidelines for plastic material selection, plastic manufacturing processes, and plastic part geometry:

 Plastic material selection starts by considering the functional requirements of the part including mechanical loads and the operating environment (temperature range, presence of water or chemicals, outdoor exposure, etc.).
 It is important for designers to recognize that the reported mechanical property values for a plastic material reflect the results of short term laboratory tests and are not indicative of the loads that can be sustained in actual use.